arunism/Django-Ecommerce-All-You-Need-to-Know/README.md

 Now install all the required dependencies and libraries by using the command:

-    * pip install requirements.txt
+    * pip install -r requirements.txt
     * OR
-    * pip3 install requirements.txt
+    * pip3 install -r requirements.txt

 Now run the migrations and fit the migrations to the database using the commands: